CedricLeon/Advent-of-Code/README.md

 ## 2024
 ***
 First year joining in, got peer-pressured, not sure how much time I have.

+### Copilot
+I use GitHub Copilot to find moreoptimized solution or unstuck me when I realize my method won't work.
+I don't consider I'm competing against anyone, I just wanna learn a few new skills and have fun.
+(In general, I also get inspiration from other people's solution when I'm not smart or awake enough to solve the puzzle myself.)
 ### Setup
 VSCode + Python notebooks
 @TODO: don't be an ass and just copy paste common functions in each notebook.
 Store them in a `.py`.